Exercise #5: Obtaining H-bonding pairs and microstates data

 Tool: ms_hbnets

-This tools processes the msout file for H-bonding microstates and H-bonding pairs, outputting their count and occupancies in their respective files, e.g. hb_pairs_pH7eH0.csv and hb_states_pH7eH0.csv.
+This tool processes a file in the ms_out subfolder of a simulation (a.k.a. ‘the msout file’), for H-bonding microstates and H-bonding pairs, outputting their count and occupancies in their respective files, e.g. hb_pairs_pHeH.csv and hb_states_pHeH.csv.

-- The Monte Carlo sampling microstates that contain any of the structural Hydrogen-bonding pairs
+- H-bonding microstates: The Monte Carlo sampling microstates that contain any of the structural Hydrogen-bonding pairs

 Help on the tool: ms_hbnets -h